Heather Barbour Fenty

 Why I Wrote This:

-Ongig’s mission is to create effective and inclusive job descriptions.
-Part of that mission is to help improve your workflow so you can write the best JDs fast, and at scale.
+We believe that while AI should handle the “heavy lifting” of drafting, the final product must be human-centered, legally compliant, and bias-free.
+We help you optimize your workflow so you can write the best JDs fast, at scale, without sacrificing the quality or diversity of your talent pool.
 Please request a free demo if you’d like to learn more about Text Analyzer.

 by in Job Descriptions